S-0241

 Plain Language

-Licensed mental health professionals are categorically prohibited from using AI to make therapeutic decisions, issue direct therapeutic communications with patients, generate treatment plans or recommendations, or detect or interpret emotions or mental states.
-They are also prohibited from offering, providing, or advertising any AI-powered mental health services, except for the narrow administrative support and transcription uses permitted under subsection (b).
-This is a professional conduct prohibition — violations constitute unprofessional conduct under 3 V.S.A. § 129a, exposing the professional to license denial or disciplinary action.
-The prohibition extends to both licensed and non-licensed/non-certified practitioners who provide mental health services.
+Licensed mental health professionals in Vermont are categorically prohibited from using AI to make therapeutic decisions, communicate directly with patients in a therapeutic context, generate treatment plans or recommendations, or detect or interpret emotions or mental states.
+They are further prohibited from offering, providing, or advertising any mental health services using AI in whole or in part, except for the narrow administrative support and transcription uses permitted under subsection (b).
+This means a therapist cannot, for example, use an AI tool to draft therapeutic responses, generate a treatment plan for review, or deploy emotion-recognition software during sessions — even if the professional plans to review the output before acting on it.
+The only permitted AI uses are purely administrative tasks and transcription with consent.

 Statutory Text